Table of Contents

 Latin Name: Hedera helix

 One of the plants that is abundant, and has somewhat of a bad reputation for “strangling” plants is Ivy.
-This is an old misconception, as in the vast majority of cases, the Ivy is causing major damage.
+This is an old misconception, as in the vast majority of cases, the Ivy is not causing major damage.

 Ivy is part of the natural ecosystem in Ireland and plays a crucial role in supporting biodiversity here.